How Much Does an RV Weigh? 2026

 Motor home weight by type

-• Class C motor homes: Next in line, these RVs can weigh between 10,000 to 20,000 pounds.
+• Class C motor homes: Next in line, these RVs can weigh between 10,000 and 20,000 pounds.

-• Class B motor homes: The smallest of the motor homes, these RVs typically weigh between 6,000 to 8,000 pounds, though they can reach up to 11,000 pounds or more for the largest Class Bs.
+• Class B motor homes: The smallest of the motor homes, these RVs typically weigh between 6,000 and 8,000 pounds, though they can reach up to 11,000 pounds or more for the largest Class Bs.

 Weighing your RV

-Certified Automated Truck scales, known as CAT scales, are the most commonly found destination for weighing an RV.
+Certified Automated Truck scales, known as CAT scales, are the most commonly found destination for weighing RVs.
 Often found at truck stops, these publicly available scales charge a small fee for weighing.
 However, because these scales measure weight by axle, they may be less useful for determining the gross weight of an RV.

 Some sand and gravel yards may also have scales for weighing.

-Big RV events and rallies are a destination for weighing, with some offering a weighing service through the RV Safety & Education Foundation (RVSEF) Weight & Tire Safety Program.
+Big RV events and rallies are also destinations for weighing, with some offering a weighing service through the RV Safety & Education Foundation (RVSEF) Weight & Tire Safety Program.

 FAQ